 Many more tips can be found in my best-selling chess instructional books (World Champion’s Guide to Chess, Chess Tactic for Champions, Learn Chess the Right Way 5-volume series) and DVDs.
 They are aimed for beginners to intermediate players.
 They are also perfect for parents and teachers to introduce chess to young players.
 You can find them at www.ChessMaterials.com.

-I also have a series of chess instructional videos through Polgar Chess University which is a collaboration with ICC.
+I also have many series of chess instructional videos through Polgar Chess University which is a collaboration with ICC, as well as iChess.net.